Cost of Attendance

-How Is "Financial Need" Determined?
+How is "Financial Need" Determined?

 For financial aid purposes, "Financial Need" is the difference between your Expected Family Contribution (EFC) and the Cost of Attendance.
 The EFC is calculated by the federal processor from the information reported on the Free Application for Federal Student Aid (FAFSA).
-EFC is primarily a measure of a family's/student's) financial aid ability to contribute to college expenses as compared to others on the basis of income, assets and household size.
+EFC is primarily a measure of a family's/student's financial ability to contribute to college expenses as compared to others on the basis of income, assets and household size.

 - Your EFC will stay the same wherever you attend college because it is the product of a standardized federal formula.